Beer Market

 Beer Market Recent Developments

-- In November 2021, Heinekin entered into an acquisition agreement with Distell Group Holdings Limited, Namibia Breweries Limited, and Ohlthaver & List Group of Companies to integrate their respective and relevant businesses in Southern Africa into one enlarged company
+In November 2021, Heineken entered into an acquisition agreement with Distell Group Holdings, Namibia Breweries, and Ohlthaver & List Group to merge their relevant businesses in Southern Africa into a single, enlarged beverage company, strengthening their regional market presence.

 Beer Market Segment Analysis

-In this report, the Beer Market has been segmented by Product Type, Category, Distribution Channel and Geography.
+In this report, the Beer Market has been segmented by Product Type, Category, Packaging Type, Distribution Channel and Geography.

 Beer Market, Segmentation by Product Type